 - 8 cups beef broth or vegetable broth

-- Combine all ingredients in a 6qt slow cooker except tomatoes.
+- Combine all ingredients in a 6qt slow cooker.

 - Cook on low 7-8 hour or on high 3-4 hours until barley is tender.

-- Discard bay leaf, season with salt & pepper to taste, garnish with parmesan cheese and parsley if desired.
+- Discard bay leaf, season with salt & pepper to taste, garnish with parmesan cheese and stir in the fresh parsley.